joinparty/joinparty/README.md

 joinparty/bin/joinparty -w wallet.json --server tcp://some-server:9091 <options>
 ```

-If you are running a libbitcoin server locally, you could use:
+If you are running a libbitcoin server locally (highly recommended for
+privacy), you could use:

 ```
 joinparty/bin/joinparty -w wallet.json --server tcp://localhost:9091 <options>